 Hatha yoga is the practice of asanas (yoga postures) and pranayama (breathing exercises) which help bring more peace to the mind and body.
 These steady hatha classes are led at a comfortable and mindful pace, allowing you more time and space to connect with your body and breath.
 For this reason, newer students may like to start with Hatha classes however all classes include modifications and instruction for all levels.

 Vinyasa is the synchronisation of breath and movement.
-This is a more flowing style of yoga, often including sun salutations.
+This is a flowing style of yoga, often including sun salutations.
 Vinyasa is designed to warm the body and build strength and flexibility.
-Some classes are stronger than others depending on the style of the teacher and the style of vinyasa being taught.
-Generally the 630am classes are more dynamic to wake up the body and get our energy moving.
+The dynamic vinyasa classes offer the opportunity for a stronger practice but students of all levels of experience are welcome.

 Vinyasa - Flight of the Heron

 This is Kyleigh Burniston's beautiful signature sequence.
 The class is a flowing yoga class that she has created as a story with individual chapters.
 It includes fluid seamless transitions, using the surface of the floor as feedback, eventually exploring the space to build strength and balance.
 The class is open to all levels of experience and moves at a gentle to moderate pace.